 Yes, it's true that many dogs can enjoy a slice of orange without experiencing any problems.
 This fruit is not toxic to them, and most of them will be able to eat one or two slices at the very least.

-Dogs are known to love oranges, but can dogs have oranges regularly?
+Dogs are known to love oranges, but can dogs eat oranges safely on a daily basis?

 Just like humans, this fruit does not always suit the stomach if your pup eats too many of them.
 Moreover, dogs can not even digest every part of the orange.